MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-data.md

 For example, suppose you're using a numeric keyboard that uses a period (.) as the decimal separator key.
 But, you're entering data for a regional language that uses a comma (**,**) for the decimal separator, like Danish (Denmark) or French (France).
 So, you want decimals like "1.23" to be entered as "1,23".
 In this case, you can go to the **My Settings** page and set the **Region** to the target regional language, like **Danish (Denmark)** or **French (France)**.
 For more information, see [Change Basic Settings](ui-change-basic-settings.md#region).

 > [!TIP]
-> There may be occasions when you want to use the decimal separator to enter a period.
+> There may be occasions when you want to use the decimal separator to enter a period (.).
 For example, suppose you were entering a date range in a filter, like `01/01/2022..04/01/2022`, or anything that requires a period.
-To accommodate this, you press the Alt+Decimal Separator keys on the numeric keyboard.
-This key combination switches the decimal separator between outputting a period and the decimal separator determined by the **Region** setting.
+To accommodate this case, press the Alt+Decimal Separator keys on the numeric keyboard.
+This key combination switches the decimal separator between outputting a period and the decimal separator as determined by the **Region** setting.

 ## See Also